 On August 24, 2004, the Company entered into a patent and technology license agreement with The Board of Regents of the University of Texas System, acting on behalf of The University of Texas M. D. Anderson Cancer Center and the Texas A&M University System (collectively, the "Licensors").
-Under this agreement, the Company was granted an exclusive, worldwide license to rights (including rights to US and foreign patent and patent applications and related improvements and know-how) for the manufacture and commercialization of two classes of organic arsenicals (water- and lipid-based) for human and animal use.
+Under this agreement, the Company was granted an exclusive, worldwide license to rights (including rights to U.S. and foreign patent and patent applications and related improvements and know-how) for the manufacture and commercialization of two classes of organic arsenicals (water- and lipid-based) for human and animal use.
 The class of water-based organic arsenicals includes darinaparsin.

-4. Commitments and Contingencies - (continued)
+6. Commitments and Contingencies - (continued)

-As partial consideration for the license rights obtained, the Company made an upfront payment of \$125 thousand and granted the Licensors 250,487 shares of the Company's common stock.
-The Company recorded expense for the \$125 thousand upfront payment and recognized research and development expense of \$426 thousand in connection with the issuance of the 250,487 shares of common stock in the year ended December 31, 2004.
-In addition, the Company issued options to purchase an additional 50,222 shares outside the 2003 Stock Option Plan for \$0.002 per share following the successful completion of certain clinical milestones.
-Upon the filing of an Investigation New Drug Application ("IND") for darinaparsin in 2005, 12,555 shares vested and the Company recognized compensation expense of \$54 thousand.
-Upon the completion of dosing of the last patient for both Phase I clinical trials in 2007, 25,111 shares vested and the Company recognized expense of \$120 thousand.
-The remaining 12,556 shares will vest upon enrollment of the first patient in a multi-center pivotal clinical trial (i.e., a human clinical trial intended to provide the substantial evidence of efficacy necessary to support the filing of an approvable New Drug Application ("NDA") for darinaparsin).
-In accordance with accounting standards, the options were valued at the date on which the milestones were achieved.
-In addition, the Licensors are entitled to receive certain milestone payments, including \$100,000 that was paid upon the commencement of Phase I clinical trial for which the Company recognized the expense in the year ended December 31, 2005 and \$250 thousand upon the dosing of the first patient in the Registrant-sponsored Phase II clinical trial for darinaparsin which was recognized in the year ended December 31, 2006.
-The Company may be required to make additional payments upon achievement of certain other milestones, in varying amounts which on a cumulative basis could total up to \$4.5 million.
+As partial consideration for the license rights obtained, the Company made an upfront payment in 2004 of \$125 thousand and granted the Licensors 250,487 shares of the Company's common stock.
+In addition, the Company issued options to purchase an additional 50,222 shares outside the 2003 Stock Option Plan for \$0.002 per share following the successful completion of certain clinical milestones, which vested with respect to 12,555 shares upon the filing of an Investigation New Drug application ("IND") for darinaparsin in 2005 and vested with respect to another 25,111 shares upon the completion of dosing of the last patient for both Phase I clinical trials in 2007.
+The Company recorded \$120 thousand of stock based compensation expense related to the vesting in 2007.
+The remaining 12,556 shares will vest upon enrollment of the first patient in a multi-center pivotal clinical trial i.e. a human clinical trial intended to provide the substantial evidence of efficacy necessary to support the filing of an approvable New Drug Application ("NDA").
+In addition, the Licensors are entitled to receive certain milestone payments, including \$100 thousand that was paid in 2005 upon the commencement of Phase I clinical trial and \$250 thousand that was paid in 2006 upon the dosing of the first patient in the Registrant-sponsored Phase II clinical trial for darinaparsin.
+The Company may be required to make additional payments upon achievement of certain other milestones in varying amounts which on a cumulative basis could total up to \$4.85 million.
 In addition, the Licensors are entitled to receive royalty payments on sales from a licensed product should such a product be approved for commercial sale and sales of a licensed product be effected in the United States, Canada, the European Union or Japan.
 The Licensors also will be entitled to receive a portion of any fees that the Company may receive from a possible sublicense under certain circumstances.
-For the years ended December 31, 2007 and 2006, the Company expensed \$100 thousand for payments made to the Licensors to conduct scientific research.
-The Company has the exclusive right to all intellectual property rights resulting from such research pursuant to the terms of the license agreement.
-These sponsored research agreements and any related extensions expired in February 2008 with no payments being made in the nine months ended September 30, 2008 or 2009.
+The Company also paid the Licensors \$100 thousand in 2006 and 2007 to conduct scientific research with the Company obtaining exclusive right to all resulting intellectual property rights.
+The sponsored research agreements governing this research and any related extensions expired in February 2008 with no payments being made subsequent to that date.

 The license agreement also contains other provisions customary and common in similar agreements within the industry, such as the right to sublicense the Company rights under the agreement.
-However, if the Company sublicenses its rights prior to the commencement of a pivotal study (i.e., a human clinical trial intended to provide the substantial evidence of efficacy necessary to support the filing of an approvable NDA), the Licensors will be entitled to receive a share of the payments received by the Company in exchange for the sublicense (subject to certain exceptions).
+However, if the Company sublicenses its rights prior to the commencement of a pivotal study i.e. a human clinical trial intended to provide the substantial evidence of efficacy necessary to support the filing of an approvable NDA, the Licensors will be entitled to receive a share of the payments received by the Company in exchange for the sublicense (subject to certain exceptions).